Estimating Causal Moderation Effects with Randomized Treatments and Non-Randomized Moderators: Implementing the Parallel Estimation Framework

-The two standard approaches most commonly used in the literature to estimate moderation effects are subgroup analysis and underspecified interaction regressions.
+The two standard approaches most commonly used in the literature to estimate moderation effects are subgroup analysis and interaction regressions.
 As the results presented in this study demonstrate, these conventional methods generally do not constitute unbiased or consistent estimators of the ATME given a non-randomized moderator.
-This first approach, subgroup analysis, involves subsetting the data by different levels of the moderator variable, estimating the treatment effect within subsets, and calculating the difference between the two.
+The first approach, subgroup analysis, involves subsetting the data by different levels of the moderator variable, estimating the treatment effect within subsets, and calculating the difference between the two.
 This may be referred to alternatively as treatment-by-covariate interactions and comparison of conditional average treatment effects (CATEs) \citep[cf.][]{gerbergreen2012}.
-There are some warnings in the literature about the problems with interpreting effects estimated in this manner as causal moderation effects (except, of course, in the case where both the treatment and moderator are randomly assigned).
-Nonetheless, this simple technique is easy to understand and present, and empirical research performing this type of analysis will sometimes informally suggest a causal phenomenon.
+Except in the special case where both the treatment and moderator are randomly assigned, such estimates can clearly not be interpreted as causal moderation effects.

-The second common approach is using a controlled interaction regression, in which the outcome is regressed on the treatment, a third (moderator) variable of interest, the treatment-moderator interaction, and control variables.
-As has already been shown above, in spite of the addition of covariate adjustment, this method also falls short for estimating causal moderation in the case of a randomized treatment and non-randomized moderator.
-While this is not a new result in the literature \citep{yzerbytetal2004, hulletal1992}, it appears not to be widely appreciated.
+The second common approach is using a controlled interaction regression, in which the outcome is regressed on the treatment, the moderator, the treatment-moderator interaction, and control variables.
+As already shown above, this approach also falls short for estimating causal moderation in the case of a randomized treatment and non-randomized moderator.
+While this result has already been observed in specific fields of scholarship, including social psychology \citep{yzerbytetal2004, hulletal1992} and gene-environment interaction \citep{keller2014gene}, it appears not to be widely appreciated.
 Instead, empirical researchers continue to investigate causal moderation phenomena using interaction regressions that control for possible confounders but not their interactions with the treatment.